hyesunyun/question-answering-cs6120/README.md

 The dataset can be found in the `data` folder as json format.

+## Evaluation

+In the official dev and test set of SQuAD dataset, every answerable SQuAD question has three answers provided – each answer from a different crowd worker.
+The answers don’t always completely agree, which is partly why ‘human performance’ on the SQuAD leaderboard is not 100%.
+Performance is measured via two metrics: **Exact Match (EM) score** and **F1 score**.

+- Exact Match is a binary measure (i.e. true/false) of whether the system output matches the ground truth answer exactly.
+Stricter metric.
+- F1 is a less strict metric – it is the harmonic mean of precision and recall.
+- When evaluating on the dev or test sets, we take the maximum F1 and EM scores across the three human-provided answers for that question.
+This makes evaluation more forgiving

+Finally, the EM and F1 scores are averaged across the entire evaluation dataset to get the final reported scores.

 ## Models

 ### Baseline Model - Bidirectional Attention Flow (BiDAF)